nas-hub/apigee-as-oidc-idp-for-existing-authentication-service/README.md

-# Apigee as OIDC Identity Provider for existing Authentication Service.([OIDC](https://openid.net/developers/specs/)).
+# Apigee as OIDC Identity Provider for an existing Authentication Service.

 A deployable solution implementing the [end-user Authentication for API Access Reference Architecture](https://apigeedemo.net/config)